 I work and I can't take time off, what do I do?

 This is your senior year of college.
 The only thing that stands between you and a BSW degree is 2 semesters.
 Most students find that the experience they gain in field, far out way the inconvenience of a busy schedule.
-If it is any consolation, you're with a great group of people and seminar only meets 5 times a semester.
+If it is any consolation, you're with a great group of people.
 Hopefully, you planned ahead to take very few classes your senior year.

 Can I do my internship over the summer?

 Maybe.
-The social work program is currently looking into this for 2009 and 2010.
 Talk to the field director if you are interested in delaying your field placement until summer.